Kumbia All Starz: 2009–2011: Kumbia Kings Reunion and La Vida de un Genio

-2012–2016: Blanco y Negro and Éxitos en Vivo
+2012–2015: Blanco y Negro and Éxitos en Vivo

 On May 19, 2015, it was announced former members Pee Wee, the former lead singer of the group, as well as the Morales brothers, Roque and Memo, reunited with A.B.
 Quintanilla and Kumbia All Starz for a series of shows.
 They clarified they left all differences in the past.
 They performed a series of reunion concerts, beginning with a concert at Guadalajara on June 26, 2015.

-2017–present: Elektro Kumbia
+2016–2017: Elektro Kumbia

 On June 9, 2016, A.B.
 Quintanilla announced he had signed with DEL Records.
 It was also announced A.B.
 Quintanilla would reform and rename Kumbia All Starz to a new band called Elektro Kumbia.
 During a concert on October 2, 2016, one day away from the 10th anniversary of the band's debut album, A.B.
 Quintanilla announced it would be the band's last performance as Kumbia All Starz (for that time).
 Quintanilla renamed and reformed the band to Elektro Kumbia.

 The band would change the name back from Elektro Kumbia to Kumbia All Starz in late 2017.

+2018–present: Live performances

 In April 2022, the band performed at Tejano Explosion in San Antonio, Texas, reuniting as a part of the annual Fiesta event held throughout the city.